Which of the following statements correctly describes the procedu... | Channels for Pearson+

 4. Graphing Trigonometric Functions Graphs of the Sine and Cosine Functions

-Which of the following statements correctly describes the procedure for obtaining the graph of y=cos(x−12π)from the graph of y=cosx ?
+Which of the following statements correctly describes the procedure for obtaining the graph of y = 20 sin x from the graph of y = sin x?

-Which of the following statements correctly describes the procedure for obtaining the graph of y=cos(x−12π)from the graph of y=cosx ?
+Which of the following statements correctly describes the procedure for obtaining the graph of y = 20 sin x from the graph of y = sin x?

 ANSWERS OPTIONS